 What can you smoke on a gas grill?

-- Big cuts like turkeys and chickens take on a beautiful flavor and stay moist.
+- Big cuts like smoked turkey and whole smoked chicken take on a beautiful flavor and stay moist.

 - Pork shoulder shreds into savory bite-sized bits for sandwiches, tacos, and quesadillas.

-- Beef roasts and tenderloin are even elevated when barbecued
+- Beef roasts and beef tenderloin are even elevated when barbecued

 - You can even make pastrami at home by smoking corned beef.

-- Salmon, halibut, and other seafood cook up quick but taste amazing off the grill.
+- Salmon, halibut, and other fish and seafood cook up quickly but taste amazing off the grill.

-And of course, ribs are hard to beat any way but smoked.
+- And, of course, baby back ribs are hard to beat anyway but smoked.

 Think outside the main recipes and try smoking the side dishes like